anirudhlakkaraju/code2code/README.md

 This project requires understanding of Django and how the files interact with each other.
 I really recommend trying out this tutorial if you're completely new to Django - https://tutorial.djangogirls.org/en/.

-This is the file tree with the important files and their roles.
+This is the file tree with important files and their roles.

 ```
 ├── code2code                   # Main project app